-The investment grade debt securities in which the Sub-Fund will primarily invest will carry a minimum rating of Baa3, BBB- or BBB- by Moody's Investors Service Inc. (Moody's), Standard & Poor's Corporation (S&P), or Fitch Ratings (Fitch), respectively.
-Further information on the risks of investment in such securities are outlined below and in the "Risks in relation to Sub-Funds Investing in Debt Securities" sub-section of the Prospectus.
+The investment grade Euro denominated, fixed and floating rate debt securities in which the Sub-Fund will primarily invest will (i) carry a minimum rating of Baa3, BBB- or BBB- or better by Moody's Investors Service Inc. (Moody's), Standard & Poor's Corporation (S&P), or Fitch Ratings (Fitch), respectively, or (ii) if such investments are unrated, be deemed by the Investment Manager to be of comparable quality at the time of investment.